Vinson & Elkins: Diversity

 On January 12, 2022, Vinson & Elkins became the founding sponsor of The University of Texas School of Law's new Pipeline Program.
 The firm made a $1 million commitment to support the program.
 In 2021, Vinson & Elkins was named as a leader in diversity equity and inclusion by Bloomberg as part of Bloomberg Law's DEI Framework study.
 In 2009, the firm was again named a Community of Respect by the Anti-Defamation League, a designation V&E has maintained since the program's inception in 2006, and is also the two-time recipient of the Thomas L. Sager Award for the South/Southwest Region by the Minority Corporate Counsel Association for the firm's sustained commitment to diversity.

-In 2001, V&E received negative attention for its role as legal advisor to Enron, the failed Houston-based energy company.
-During the years following Enron's collapse, Vinson & Elkins was the subject of a number of claims, and its representation of Enron endured scrutiny by news organizations, the U.S. Congress, and federal agencies.
-Vinson & Elkins was voluntarily dismissed without payment in January 2007 from the last significant litigation involving the Enron collapse.
-The law firm agreed to pay $30 million to the failed energy company's bankruptcy estate to avoid a lawsuit claiming it aided in the company's downfall.
+Past Controversies

+Vinson & Elkins was implicated in the Enron scandal as Enron's legal counsel.
+For the previous five years, Enron had been one of Vinson & Elkins' biggest clients and accounted for 8% of their total revenue in 2001.
+The firm had been made aware of potential accounting fraud in August 2001, but decided that Enron did not need a larger investigation into the issues.
+Vinson & Elkins was alleged to have approved and structured Enron's loss-hiding transactions as well as drafting and approving Enron's false SEC filings.
+Vinson & Elkins settled by paying $30 million to Enron's bankruptcy estate but admitted no wrongdoing.